SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-02-night-of-the-living-beta-binomials.md

   small districts, and so on.

 <img src="{{site.baseurl }}/images/2020-10-02-night-of-the-living-beta-binomials-wins.png" width="400" height="200" alt="Uniform prior, beta posterior" title="Uniform prior, beta posterior" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-To illustrate this, consider the same problem above ($N$ = 45% of 328 million, $n$ = 500,000) but now vary the number of GoodGuy votes $k$ from 249,000 to 251,000.
+To illustrate this, consider the same problem above ($N$ = 45% of 328 million votes to be cast, $n$ = 500,000 already counted) but now vary the number of already counted GoodGuy votes $k$ from 249,000 to 251,000.
 This is clearly a very small variation.
 But note in the figure that the probability of a GoodGuy win goes from nearly 0 to nearly 1!
 Moving just 1000 votes either way makes the model swing wildly in its prediction.
 Over the course of election night, as the tallies vary, our predictions would swing wildly back and forth.

 __Conclusion:__ We've had a lot of fun here, and for nerdly types like your humble Weekend Editor this is a good anxiety relieving process.
 But we've modeled an over-simplified